 Condition Description Trustor The trust must be set up by the customer, the customer's parent, grandparent, legal guardian, or a court.
 A Pooled Trust is considered created on the date that the Joinder Agreement is signed by the customer or representative and the non-profit association that manages the trust.
 Trust corpus The trust corpus contains only the customer's income and resources.
 A trust that contains income or resources of another person cannot qualify as a STT.
 Thus, a trust which allows the trustee to accept additions without clearly stating that those additions can only include the customer's income and resources does not comply with this requirement.
 NOTE The customer's income and resources may be freely added to the trust until the customer turns 65.
-Age The customer can be any age when the trust is created NOTE When the trust meets all of the NOTE When the trust meets all of the conditions and is created before the customer turns 65, the trust can keep its special treatment status after the customer turns 65.
+Age The customer can be any age when the trust is createdNOTEWhen the trust meets all of the conditions and is created before the customer turns 65, the trust can keep its special treatment status after the customer turns 65.
 However, any additions to the trust after the customer turns 65 are reviewed as transfers (MA902I).
 Disability The customer must have a disability at the time that the trust is created.
 Disability can be determined by: